Smart Trailer Technology Improves Trailer Utilization, Cargo Distribution and More

 After-market smart trailer technology turns unconnected trailers into smart assets, providing real-time visibility into what’s happening inside and outside.
 This visibility helps fleet operators improve their trailer utilization and ensure that goods are delivered without incident — two especially valuable benefits given the ongoing trailer shortage and supply chain crisis.

 With an open device-to-cloud, or edge-to-cloud, platform such as the smart trailer platform in development from CalAmp, companies can choose the sensors and telematics devices they prefer, regardless of the device manufacturer or trailer manufacturer.
-Cloud-based fleet management software such as CalAmp application lets them view and run reports on the data they produce.
+Cloud-based fleet management software such as CalAmp iOn lets them view and run reports on the data they produce.

 Here’s a look at some aftermarket sensors and telematics devices that enable smart trailers and how fleets can benefit.